Working animals and the Sustainable Development Goals

 The SDGs in action: SPANA’s work in Tanzania involved the treatment of more than 1,200 working animals across 12 villages between 2018 and 2019, while our radio-based animal welfare training and advice sessions had a reach of more than one million animal owners.
 Through our ongoing support of working animals in a country with very limited veterinary services, we have ensured their owners have been able to continue making a living for themselves and their families.

 The role of working animals in transporting people can include taking children to and from school.
-Without this, many children in the developing world would be deprived of an education.
+Without this, many children in low-income communities would be deprived of an education.

 The SDG in action: Remote communities in Costa Rica rely on working animals to access primary and secondary education, transport would be impossible without the use of their horses.
 We ensure these animals are able to continue their vital work through the provision of free veterinary care and support to these animals.